 The Griffiths learned about the Collaboration for Organ Perfusion, Protection, Engineering & Regeneration (COPPER) Laboratory, co-directed by Sylvester Black, MD, PhD, and Bryan Whitson, MD, PhD.

-The COPPER Lab’s goal is to develop ways to sustain donated organs to allow more time for assessment, repair, and modification of the tissues.
-In other words, more organs that become available could be made suitable for transplantation.
+The COPPER Lab’s goal is to develop ways to sustain donated organs to allow more time for assessment and potentially repair, so that no donor organs are discarded, thereby growing the number of organs available for transplantation.

-“We wanted to help, so somebody doesn’t have to die so someone can live,” says Margo.
+“We wanted to help,” says Margo.
 She and Bill support the research at the COPPER Lab so people’s stories don’t have to end, so they can go on to add more chapters, just as Margo did.

 More than 100,000 people in the United States are waiting for an organ donation.
 Every 10 minutes, another person joins the line, and every day 17 people die waiting.